Betterment vs Vanguard. Which investment provider is best for you?

 Another scenario where I could see recommending Betterment is someone who wants access to a team of advisers.

-For those who have a lot of questions or situation is a bit more complex, this advice is affordable.
+For a .40% annual fee, you get unlimited access to their team of CFPs®.
+The minimum account balance here is $100,000.
+For those who have a lot of questions or situation is a bit more complex, this advice is very affordable.

 It’s worth noting that with Vanguard you do gain access to a CFP® when your account reaches $500,000.

 Finally, if you’re looking to get started investing and have less than $1,000, Betterment is a great choice as they have no minimums.